-James Pepper has been quoted in many newspapers including the the Chicago Tribune, the New York Times and the Wall Street Journal vigorously defending his clients' interests.
+James Pepper has been quoted in many newspapers including the the Washington Post, the Chicago Tribune, the New York Times, the Wall Street Journal and the Philadelphia Inquirer vigorously defending his clients' interests.

 He appeared on the June 17, 2016 episode of NBC Dateline: On Assignment for the story "Bitter Pill: Andrew's Journey".

 The Wall Street Journal (June 26, 2020) on the state of education in public schools in Pennsylvania:

 Philadelphia Inquirer (May 19, 2020) on filing a lawsuit to help nonverbal and partially verbal children with autism:

 “It is literally impossible for nonverbal and partially verbal children to receive the education they are legally entitled to through online learning,” said Pepper.
 “And because of this, the defendants have left my clients and thousands of other children like them on the side of the road.”